What’s next for your nursing career?

 Healthcare Systems Administration & Leadership Track

 The MSN-Healthcare Systems Administration & Leadership (HSAL) track is designed to train nurses to be efficient and effective leaders in a wide range of healthcare settings.
 Utilizing a systems approach to leadership in healthcare, the HSAL concentration covers a range of topics from population health to workforce management and measurement of key performance indicators.
-Graduates of this track are prepared to sit for the American Nurses Association Certification Exam in Nursing Administration Advanced and/or the Commission for Case Manager Certification Exam.
 The HSAL track consists of 36 credit hours and a 180-hour practicum.

 Courses in the Healthcare Systems Administration & Leadership track include: